raspberrypilearning/grow-a-dragonfly/en/step_2.md

 --- task ---

 Play the new sound.
-Click the 'Faster' button a few times until you like the result:
+Click the **Faster** button a few times until you like the result:

 ![A faster sound wave with the 'Faster' icon highlighted.](images/wings-faster.png)